Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 However, for the CBBs, we have decided not to take over these DefintionCodes because they are often not well suited or outdated.
 Furthermore, they are not of much value inside profiles because the element's definition provides sufficient meaning: the semantics of concepts are made clear by their definition, and when mapped to FHIR resources, they are backed up by those definitions.

+### Constraining a target CBB <a name="ConstrainingCBB"></a>
+A few ZIBs (e.g. [VisualFunction](https://zibs.nl/wiki/VisualFunction-v3.1(2020EN))) constrain a target CBB.
+To visualize this in a Logical Model, we defined the following guidelines, which should be modelled outside of Forge:
+- Add an element of the reference type with a reference to the target CBB.
+Add the following comment to this element: _"This CBB constrains the target CBB.
+The following child elements describe only the differences relative to the CBB in the target reference."_
+- Add an child element of the BackBoneElement type and give it the name of the target CBB.
+- Finally only add the elements of the target CBB that are constrained.
+Keep the hierarchy and cardinality as is in the target CBB.

 ### Usage of zib concept examples <a name="ZibConceptExamples"></a>
 For some concepts within a zib, examples are available in the export to FHIR logical models.
 These are mapped to `ElementDefinition.example`.